openid/connect/openid-4-verifiable-credential-issuance/openid-4-verifiable-credential-issuance-1_0.md

 This specification defines the following new Server Metadata parameters for this purpose:

 * `credential_endpoint`: REQUIRED.
 URL of the OP's Credential Endpoint.
 This URL MUST use the `https` scheme and MAY contain port, path and query parameter components.
+* `authorization_server`: CONDITIONAL.
+URL of the OAuth2 server.
+This URL MUST use the `https` scheme and MAY contain port and path parameters.
+This parameter MUST be present if the `token_endpoint` parameter is absent from the metadata.
+If the `token_endpoint` parameter is present then this parameter MUST NOT be present in the metadata.

 The following parameter MUST be used to communicates the specifics of the Credential that the Credential Issuer supports issuance of: